vasudhashah/Screen-Cat-/README.md

 # Screen-Cat-
-App Same as Talking Tom just with small functionality
+App Same as Talking Tom just with small functionalities